 Other Information about Personal Data Collection

-In the event that we go through a business transition, such as a merger, acquisition by another company, or sale of all or a portion of our assets, your personally identifiable information will likely be among the assets transferred.
+If we go through a business transition, such as a merger, acquisition by another company, or sale of all or a portion of our assets, your personally identifiable information will likely be among the assets transferred.
 You will be notified via prominent notice on our Site of any such change in ownership or control of your Personal Information.

 Do Not Track Disclosures